 The Company recognizes all employee share-based compensation as an expense in the condensed consolidated financial statements.
 Equity classified awards are measured at the grant date fair value of the award.
 The Company estimates grant date fair value of stock options using the Black-Scholes option pricing model.
 The fair value of stock options is recognized as compensation expense on a straight-line basis over the requisite service period of the award.
 Determining the fair value of options at the grant date requires judgment, including the expected term that stock options will be outstanding prior to exercise, the associated volatility, and the expected dividend yield.
-The fair value of common stock is based on the closing price of the company also estimates an amount of forfeitures that will occur prior to vesting.
+The fair value of common stock post-IPO is based on the closing price of the common stock on the date of grant as reported on Nasdaq.
+Upon grant of awards, the Company also estimates an amount of forfeitures that will occur prior to vesting.
+There were no stock options granted during the three and nine months ended October 31, 2024 and 2023.

 The Company has granted two types of restricted stock units ("RSUs").
-Prior to the effectiveness of the Company's initial public offering ("IPO"), the Company granted RSUs which vest only upon satisfaction of both time-based service and liquidity-based conditions.
+Prior to the Company's IPO, the Company granted RSUs which vest only upon satisfaction of both time-based service and liquidity-based conditions.
 The Company records share-based compensation expense for such RSUs on an accelerated attribution method over the requisite service period and only once the liquidity-based condition is satisfied.
 The liquidity-based vesting condition was satisfied upon the effectiveness of the Company's IPO.
-Share-based compensation related to any remaining time-based service for these RSUs after the liquidity-based vevent is recorded over the requisite service period.
-Post IPO, the Company has granted RSUs which vest upon satisfaction of a single time-based service condition.
+Share-based compensation related to any remaining time-based service for these RSUs after the liquidity-based event is recorded over the remaining requisite service period.
+Post IPO, the Company has granted RSUs which vest upon satisfaction of time-based service conditions.
 The Company records share-based compensation expense for these RSUs on a straight-line basis over the requisite service period.
 See Note 12 - Share-based Compensation Plans for a description of the accounting for share-based awards.